dhennessy/WashTimer/README.md

 * Use any Arduino or Arduino-compatible board.
 I used an Arduino Micro because it was small and I had one handy but anything will work.

+A bit of perfboard is also useful to hold everything together.
+I 3D-printed a case for it but it could also be placed in a translucent food container (with a cutout for the proximity sensor).

 ## Wiring it up

-Hook up the signal wires as possible (again, not critical, the pins are configurable in software):
+Hook up the signal wires as follows (again, not critical, the pins are configurable in software):
 * D2 - display SCLK
 * D3 - display CS
 * D4 - display DATA